 Parents play an essential role in helping create healthy permanent teeth in their children and teenagers.
 Through preventive care and action you can bypass the majority of dental challenges your child could face.
 Dr. Nam will work with you to establish an effective oral hygiene routine early in your child’s life to lay a foundation for strong, healthy teeth for years to come.
 Parents are role models for their children and through example and instruction you will teach them the importance of oral hygiene.
 Toothbrushing should be presented as a habit and an integral part of the daily hygiene routine.

 For the first two years of life, parents should brush their child’s teeth with positive and encouraging attitudes.
-Children, typically, begin brushing their teeth on their own around three years of age, but when they are finished brushing a parent should rebrush hard to clean areas until around the age of six and continue to supervise until age 9.
+Typically, children begin brushing their teeth on their own around 3 years of age, but when they are finished brushing a parent should re-brush hard-to-clean areas until around the age of 6 and continue to supervise until age 9.

 Call to Schedule a Visit Today

 Setting your child up for success with oral health starts early with regular visits to Hardy Pediatric Dentistry & Orthodontics for cleanings, exams and preventive care.
 Dr. Nam and her friendly staff are part of your team for helping your child achieve and maintain healthy teeth and total body wellness.
 Schedule a visit today with our office to make an appointment for your child or teen today!